jake-knerr/chess/README.md

-- add frag rule .df_frag "named fragment"
-  - only class not applied to the top-level node
-  - ok to select sub-content under it like .df_frag input
-  - A mod that alters a named frag will require :where() so a parent compoentn can create an extensions. .-mod > :where(.frag) so .outer > .frag will win
-  - `:where` whenever more than 1 class rule? unless extension
-- Guidelines for creating a component
-  - (1) Write DF
-  - (2) Write fragments
-  - (3) Add mods below what they modify - mods include mods added via non-width media queries
-  - (4) Add states below what they modify - mods include mods added via non-width media queries
-  - (5) Add width media queries at bottom in ascending order

 # CHESS <!-- omit in toc -->

 _CSS and HTML Encompassing Style System_ (CHESS) is a set of style and design rules for frontend component-based web development.